Arefyazdkhasti/Logistic-Regression/README.md

-# Logistic-Regression
+# Logistic-Regression and SVM
-Implementation of Logistic Regression in pyspark
+Implementation of Logistic Regression and SVM in pyspark